DANCE-Lab/DANCE-Wiki/docs/assessment_protocols/sync-a-thon.md

 ### Open Psychopy

-The psychoPy program sometimes freaks out if the Aurora/Hyperscanning apps are not opened first.
+The PsychoPy program sometimes freaks out if the Aurora/Hyperscanning apps are not opened first.

 ### Start fNIRS Hyperscan recording